Yandex Cloud

 3. Assign the following roles to the service account:

-• alb.editor: To create resources.
+• alb.editor: To create the required resources.

 • vpc.publicAdmin: To manage external connectivity.